Green Card Holder with U.S. Citizen Spouse: When Can You Naturalize?

 If you are a legal permanent resident (“LPR”) i.e. a green card holder, you are eligible to naturalize (gain citizenship) five years after you have gained your LPR status or three years after you have gained LPR status if you are married to a U.S. citizen.
 This assumes you have met the other qualifications for naturalization such as continuous residence, physical presence and good moral character.

-The question arises: What happens if you have been an LPR for three years during which time you have been married to your spouse and your spouse has JUST now naturalized to become a U.S. citizen (“USC”)?
+But what happens if you have been an LPR for three years during which time you have been married to your spouse and your spouse has just now naturalized to become a U.S. citizen (“USC”)?

 In that case, can you apply for citizenship NOW after only three years of LPR status based on your marriage to a U.S. Citizen or do you have to wait?